-10 Things to Do Before Installing iPadOS 15
+9 Things to Do Before Installing iPadOS 15.1

 You can backup your data using Apple's iCloud service.
 It's an easy way to ensure your important files are safe.
 If you're unfamiliar with the iCloud backup process, you'll want to check out Apple's guide.

 If you don't want to use iCloud, you can back up your data using iTunes.
-If you're running macOS Big Sur or macOS Catalina, you'll need to use Finder, not iTunes.
+If you're running macOS Monterey, macOS Big Sur or macOS Catalina, you'll need to use Finder, not iTunes.

 If you store a ton of data on your iPad, note that the backup process could take quite awhile to complete so you'll need to remain patient while the process completes.